 The Company owns approximately 22% (or 18% on a fully-diluted basis) of the capital stock of Securrency, Inc. ("Securrency"), a developer of institutional-grade blockchain-based financial and regulatory technology, issued as a result of strategic investments totaling \$13,612.
-In consideration of such investments, the Company received 5,178,488 shares of Series A convertible preferred stock ("Series A Shares") in December 2019 and2,004,665 shares of Series B convertible preferred stock ("Series B Shares") in March 2021.
+In consideration of such investments, the Company received 5,178,488 shares of Series A convertible preferred stock ("Series A Shares") in December 2019 and 2,004,665 shares of Series B convertible preferred stock ("Series B Shares") in March 2021.
 The Series B Shares contain a liquidation preference that is pari passu with shares of Series B-1 convertible preferred stock (which are substantially the same as the Series B Shares except that they have limited voting rights) and senior to that of the holders of the Series A Shares, which are senior to the holders of common stock.
 Otherwise, the Series A Shares and Series B Shares have substantially the same terms, are convertible into common stock at the option of the Company and contain various rights and protections including a non-cumulative 6.0% dividend, payable if and when declared by the board of directors of Securrency.
-In addition, the Series A Shares and Series B Shares (together with the Series B-1 convertible preferred stock) are separately redeemable, with respect to all of the shares outstanding of the applicable series of preferred stock (subject to certain regulatory restrictions of certain investors), for the original issue price thereof, plus all declared and unpaid dividends, upon approval by holders of at least 60% of the Series A Shares (at any time on or after March 31, 2031).
+In addition, the Series A Shares and Series B Shares (together with the Series B-1 convertible preferred stock) are separately redeemable, with respect to all of the shares outstanding of the applicable series of preferred stock (subject to certain regulatory restrictions of certain investors), for the original issue price thereof, plus all declared and unpaid dividends, upon approval by holders of at least 60% of the Series A Shares (at any time on or after December 31, 2029) and 90% of the Series B Shares (at any time on or after March 31, 2031).